-A scenic 3-mile stretch of Lake Washington Boulevard will close to most car traffic, starting on Friday, July 24, and continuing until Sept.
-8.
+A scenic 3-mile stretch of Lake Washington Boulevard will stay closed to traffic until the beginning of October.

 The city first tried out closing that stretch of road from June 25 to June 30.